 - Having fun!

-1. Roleplaying boosts curiosity, creativity, and problem solving
+1. Roleplaying helps boost kid’s curiosity, creativity, and problem solving

-When we first started playing, it really was me telling a story that I made up in place of our normal reading time and then I would ask questions about what the main character should do.
+When we first started playing tabletop RPGs, it really was me telling a story that I made up in place of our normal reading time, and then I would ask questions about what the main character should do.